websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-websphere.md

 ## Starting DXP

-1. If administrators are using DXP's [setup wizard](../running-liferay-for-the-first-time.md), skip to the next step.
-However, if administrators are using WebSphere's data source and mail session, create a file called `portal-ext.properties` in the Liferay Home folder.
-Place the following configuration in the file:
+1. If you want to use the [Setup Wizard](../running-liferay-for-the-first-time.md), skip to the next step.
+However, if your are using WebSphere's data source and mail session and you want to bypass the Setup Wizard, set this portal property in your `portal-ext.properties` file:

     ```properties
-    jdbc.default.jndi.name=jdbc/LiferayPool
-    mail.session.jndi.name=mail/MailSession
     setup.wizard.enabled=false
     ```